Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

-Despite these challenges, there are signs of progress everywhere you turn.
+Despite these challenges, signs of progress emerge throughout the state.
 Community leaders in Berlin secured state funding for a recovery center, providing peer-based supports like twelve-step groups and recovery coaching.
-These resources aim to help individuals feel more at home and sustain their recovery journey.
-Similarly, Colebrook has improved access to both treatment and the overdose-reversal drug naloxone.
+Colebrook has improved access to both treatment and the overdose-reversal drug naloxone.

-Whether you’re interested in becoming part of the drug crisis solution in New Hampshire’s bustling metro areas like Manchester and Nashua, or your aspirations lie in improving access to care and resources in the state’s more rural areas, there are many opportunities available in New Hampshire.
-Becoming a substance abuse counselor in New Hampshire means providing the care that’s needed across the state to battle the drug abuse crisis and provide those with substance use disorder and the people who love them with hope for a better future.
+Whether you’re interested in joining the fight against the drug crisis in New Hampshire’s bustling metro areas like Manchester and Nashua, or your passion lies in improving access to care in rural communities, opportunities abound.
+Becoming a substance abuse counselor in New Hampshire means providing the critical care needed across the state and offering hope for a better future to those struggling with substance use disorder and their families.

 Steps to Becoming Certified as a Substance Abuse Counselor in New Hampshire

-The New Hampshire Board of Licensing for Alcohol and Other Drug Use Professionals (OPLC) is the state agency responsible for licensing substance abuse counselors in New Hampshire.
-They offer the following certification levels for counselors based on experience and education:
+The New Hampshire Board of Licensing for Alcohol and Other Drug Use Professionals (OPLC) is the state agency responsible for licensing substance abuse counselors.
+They offer the following certification levels based on experience and education:

 - Certified Recovery Support Worker (CRSW)